-Military Cargo Plane Bursts Into Flames After Crashing On A Savannah Highway – Shocking Pics
+Military Cargo Plane Crashes On Savannah Highway, Tragically Killing 2 – Shocking Pics

-A military aircraft went up in flames after crashing in Savannah, Georgia.
-The wreck was like a ‘bomb going off,’ and the status of the five passengers is currently unknown.
+A C-130 military aircraft went up in flames after crashing near an airport in Savannah, Georgia.
+The wreck was like a ‘bomb going off,’ and two passengers were killed.

-A C-130 Hercules cargo plane, belonging to the Puerto Rico National Guard, crashed outside the Savannah/Hilton head International Airport on the morning of May 2, a National Guard spokesperson confirmed to Fox News.
-The plane was bound for Davis-Monthan Air Force Base in Arizona, but it went down near Savannah around 11:30 AM ET.
-The aircraft had five passengers, but at the time of publication, the status of the people on board wasn’t known.
+A C-130 Hercules military cargo plane belonging to the Puerto Rico National Guard crashed on a stretch of highway near the Savannah Hilton Head International Airport on May 2, a National Guard spokesperson confirmed to Fox News.
+The crash occurred around 11:30 AM ET, with the aircraft happening at the intersection of Highway 21 and Crossgate Road.
+The plane had five passengers onboard.
+At first, their status was unknown, but the Chatham County coroner’s office confirmed tow fatalities in the crash.
+The status of the three other passengers on board remains unclear.

-“There has been a plane crash at the intersection of Hwy 21 at Crossgate Rd.
-Roads will be shut down.
-Please avoid the area,” Chatham EMA tweeted.
-The Savannah Fire Department tweeted an image of the plane.
-Thick, black plumes of smoke rose off the burning wreckage, and photos of the damage were shared to social media.
-The cause of the crash was not immediately known.
-The Federal Aviation Administration declined to comment to NBC News about the crash, what with it being a military incident.
+The US Air Force confirmed that the plane was part of the 156th Airlift Wing in Puerto Rico.
+“While performing a training mission,” the Savannah Air National Guard 165th Airlift Wing said in a statement to CNN, “an United States C-130 “Hercules” cargo plane from Puerto Rico Air National Guard crashed about 11:30 a.m. today near the Savannah Hilton Head International Airport with 5 people on board.
+The names will be released upon notification of next-of-kin.
+A board of officers will investigate the accident.”
+The WC-130 plane is used for weather reconnaissance, “[penetrating] tropical disturbances and storms, hurricanes and winter storms to obtain data on movement, size and intensity.”

-A witness who works near the crash site told CNN that “the ground shook like a bomb was going off.”
-The Savannah/Hilton Head International Airport was assisting local agencies with the cleanup and recovery efforts.
-The airport said that the crash had no impact on its flight operations.
-Some commercial flights, however, were delayed by the crash.
+“Our building shook and the lights flickered.
+We heard a boom of the crash and then a louder boom of the explosion,” Mary Hennessy Cogar, who was at work in Chatham City, Georgia, told CNN.
+Another witness, who was working nearby, described the wreck.
+“The ground shook like a bomb was going off.”
+Photos from the scene showed thick, black plumes of smoke rising from the burning wreckage.
+It wasn’t immediately known what caused the wreck, and the Federal Aviation Administration declined to comment to NBC News about the incident, since the plane involved was a military aircraft (and thus, it was a military affair.)

 Military c130 down at 21 and Gulfstream Rd.
 Avoid the area.
 21 shut down until further notice. pic.twitter.com/6hUqwmkNUu